Phase transitions induced by standard and predetermined measurements in transmon arrays: Abstract

 \section{Abstract}

-State-of-the-art quantum devices can be exploited to perform quantum simulations that explore exotic and novel physics.
-In this sense, a new phase transition in the entanglement properties of many-body dynamics has been described when the unitary evolution is interspersed with measurements, thus exhibiting universal properties.
-These measurement-induced phase transitions can be interpreted as a transition in the purification capabilities or error correction properties of quantum circuits, which is especially relevant in the context of state-of-the-art noisy intermediate-scale quantum devices.
-Measurement-induced phase transitions have been realized with quantum devices based on trapped ions or superconducting circuits, although they require large amounts of resources, due to the need to post-select trajectories, which consists of keeping track classically of the outcome of each measurement.
+The confluence of unitary dynamics and non-unitary measurements gives rise to intriguing and relevant phenomena, generally referred to as measurement-induced phase transitions.
+These transitions have been observed in quantum systems composed of trapped ions and superconducting quantum devices.
+However, their experimental realization demands substantial resources, primarily owing to the classical tracking of measurement outcomes, known as post-selection of trajectories.
 In this work, we first describe the statistical properties of an interacting transmon array which is repeatedly measured, and predict the behavior of relevant quantities in the area-law phase using a combination of the replica method and non-Hermitian perturbation theory.
-Most importantly, we show that, by using \textit{predetermined} measurements that force the system to be locally in a certain state after performing a measurement, we can make use of the distribution of the number of bosons measured at a single site as a diagnostic for a~measurement-induced phase transition.
-This indicates that the method of predetermined measurements is a suitable experimental candidate to alleviate post-selection-related issues.
-We also show numerically that a transmon array, modeled by an attractive Bose-Hubbard model, in which local measurements of the number of bosons are probabilistically interleaved, exhibits a phase transition in the entanglement entropy properties of the ensemble of trajectories in the steady state.
-This phase transition depends on the measurement probability, changing from a volume-law phase to an area-law phase for a certain critical value, and corroborates the results predicted by the replica method and other general statistical arguments.
+We show numerically that a transmon array, modeled by an attractive Bose-Hubbard model, in which local measurements of the number of bosons are probabilistically interleaved, exhibits a phase transition in the entanglement entropy properties of the ensemble of trajectories in the steady state.
+Furthermore, by using deterministic \textit{feedback} operations after the local number measurements, the distribution of the number of bosons measured at a single site carries information on the phase in the entanglement of individual trajectories.
+Interestingly, we can extract information about the phase and the phase transition from simple observables without considering an absorbing state in the feedback pattern.
+This implies that the \textit{feedback} measurement approach might be a viable experimental option to use simple observables to study some aspects of the entanglement phase transition in individual trajectories.